BAE SYSTEMS

 APPROACH

-UX APPROACH: 12 WEEK SPRINTS
+UX APPROACH: 12 WEEK SPRINT WITH 3 WEEK ITERATIONS

 Our process was fluid, and as we designed and failed fast, we iterated on our workflow and aligned with architecture and engineering leads with the final process below.